-Kathleen’s husband, Joe, and I were not like “joined at the hip” but shared backgrounds in Houston, Texas, family and other interests.
-Over the course of fifteen years, we did a lot of painting and repair work on the church facilities.
-We were cooks and clean-up partners for Saturday morning Men’s group.
+Kathleen’s husband, Joe, and I were not like “joined at the hip” but shared family backgrounds, growing up Houston, Texas, and other interests.
+Over the course of fifteen years, we did a lot together like whacking golf-balls at the driving range, painting, and maintenance work on the church facilities.
+We were cooks and clean-up partners for our Saturday morning Men’s group.

 JUST A TIP FROM MY EXPERIENCE

-This change in thinking has relaxed me enough to say . . . simply “I don’t know.”
-Because that is the truth and it avoids those endless discussions, theories and analysis base on endless assumptions.
+Changing my thinking, in this regard, has relaxed me enough to say “I don’t know.”
+Because that is the truth and it avoids endless discussions, theories, and analysis all of which involve assumptions.
 It is beneficial to learn to avoid them.
-They take you nowhere . . . and versions of your details will come back to haunt you as time moves along.
+They take you nowhere, and versions of your details will come back to haunt you as time moves along.
 They should not - but that IS the way it works.

 I always drop back to the analogy of “the cup.”
 It fills a drop at a time and finally runs over.
 Is there one drop responsible?
-Well no, it is the results of a gazillion drops that proceeded the one that causes the cup to run over . . . so not just “one.”
+Well no, it is the results of a gazillion drops that proceeded the one that causes the cup to run over - so not just “one.”